MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### -ThrottleLimit

-Specifies the number of script blocks that will run at a time.
-Input objects will be blocked until the running script block count falls below the **ThrottleLimit**.
+Specifies the number of script blocks that in parallel.
+Input objects are blocked until the running script block count falls below the **ThrottleLimit**.
 The default value is `5`.

 This parameter was introduced in PowerShell 7.0.